Situations That May Affect Your Coverage

 Services and Provisions That Determine Medical Necessity

 The Health Care Program includes services and provisions designed to assist you and to help ensure health care services are medically necessary and appropriate.
 These services and provisions may affect the benefits you are eligible to receive.
-For information about these services and provisions, see "Medical Necessity" and "Preauthorization, Concurrent Review, and Care Coordination" in the Medical Plan section.
+For information about these services and provisions, see "Medical Necessity" and "Preauthorization, Concurrent Review, and Retrospective Review" in the Medical Plan section.
 Although described in the Medical Plan section for your convenience, these services and provisions apply to the Medical Plan, Prescription Drug Plan, Dental Plan, and Vision Plan.

 Coordination of Benefits

 Coordination of Benefits (COB) is a provision that applies to the Medical Plan and the Dental Plan.
 COB is a standard group health coverage provision designed to eliminate duplicate payments and establish the sequence in which benefits are paid.
 When a medical expense is covered by two plans, one plan (the "primary plan") pays its benefits for the expense first.
 After the primary plan has paid benefits, the other plan (the "secondary plan") may make additional payments, depending on its COB provision.
 No plan pays more than it would without a COB provision.

 As an employee of a participating employer, the Plan is your primary plan.
 If your spouse has coverage with his or her employer, that employer's plan is primary for your spouse and the Plan is secondary.

 When the Plan is secondary, it pays part or all of the difference between what the primary plan pays for eligible expenses and the total eligible expenses, but it will not pay more than the amount this Plan would otherwise pay.

 If you have any questions about COB, please contact Member Services at (855) 979-5192.